Hundred Days: Return to France

 The brig Inconstant, under Captain Taillade and ferrying Napoleon to France, crosses the path of the brig Zéphir, under Captain Andrieux.
 Inconstant flies the tricolour of the Empire, while Zéphir flies the white ensign of the House of Bourbon.

 While the Allies were distracted, Napoleon solved his problem in characteristic fashion.
 On 26 February 1815, when the British and French guard ships were absent, his tiny fleet, consisting of the brig Inconstant, four small transports, and two feluccas, slipped away from Portoferraio with some 1,000 men and landed at Golfe-Juan, between Cannes and Antibes, on 1 March 1815.
 Except in royalist Provence, he was warmly received.
 He avoided much of Provence by taking a route through the Alps, marked today as the Route Napoléon.

 Firing no shot in his defence, his troop numbers swelled until they became an army.
 On 5 March, the nominally royalist 5th Infantry Regiment at Grenoble went over to Napoleon en masse.
 The next day they were joined by the 7th Infantry Regiment under its colonel, Charles de la Bédoyère, who would be executed for treason by the Bourbons after the campaign ended.
 An anecdote illustrates Napoleon's charisma: when royalist troops were deployed to stop the march of Napoleon's force before Grenoble at Laffrey, Napoleon stepped out in front of them, ripped open his coat and said "If any of you will shoot his Emperor, here I am."
 The men joined his cause.

-Marshal Ney, now one of Louis XVIII's commanders, had said that Napoleon ought to be brought to Paris in an iron cage, but, on 14 March, in Lons-le-Saulnier (Jura) Ney joined Napoleon with a small army of 6,000 men.
+Marshal Ney, now one of Louis XVIII's commanders, had said that Napoleon ought to be brought to Paris in an iron cage, but, on 14 March, in Lons-le-Saunier, Jura Ney joined Napoleon with a small army of 6,000 men.
 On 15 March Joachim Murat, King of Naples, declared war on Austria in an attempt to save his throne, starting the Neapolitan War.
-Four days later, after proceeding through the countryside promising constitutional reform and direct elections to an assembly, to the acclaim of gathered crowds, Napoleon entered the capital, from where Louis XVIII had recently fled.
-(Ney was arrested on 3 August 1815, tried on 16 November and executed on 7 December 1815.)
+On 20 March, after proceeding through the countryside promising constitutional reform and direct elections to an assembly, to the acclaim of gathered crowds, Napoleon entered the capital, from where Louis XVIII had recently fled.
+He appointed the French Government of the Hundred Days that day.

 The royalists did not pose a major threat: the duc d'Angoulême raised a small force in the south, but at Valence it did not provide resistance against Imperialists under Grouchy's command; and the duke, on 9 April 1815, signed a convention whereby the royalists received a free pardon from the Emperor.
-The royalists of the Vendée moved later and caused more difficulty for the Imperialists.
+The royalists of Vendée moved later and caused more difficulty for the Imperialists.
+Ney was arrested on 3 August 1815, tried on 16 November and executed on 7 December 1815.